perspeqtive/sulu-action-blocks-bundle/README.md

 {% endfor %}
 ```

-You can also pass additional options to the render function:
+You can also pass additional options to the render function if needed:

 ```twig
 {{ perspeqtive_render_action_block(block.action, { 'custom_option': 'value' }) }}
 ```

-### 4. Add your own Action Service

-You can extend the bundle by adding custom services ("actions") that render HTML or trigger redirects.

-- Implement `PERSPEQTIVE\SuluActionBlockBundle\Registry\ServiceActionItemInterface`.
-- Optionally use dependency injection (repositories, Twig, services) inside your action class.
-- The action will automatically appear in the admin select, identified by `getIdentifier()` and labeled by `getTitle()`.

-#### Example implementation
+## 💡 Example Implementation

-There are two examples in the [docs/example/src/ActionBlock](docs/example/src/ActionBlock) directory:
+You can find reference implementations in the `docs/example/src/ActionBlock` directory:
-- [FeaturedProductsAction.php](docs/example/src/ActionBlock/FeaturedProductsAction.php) - renders a list of featured products as HTML
+- [FeaturedProductsAction.php](docs/example/src/ActionBlock/FeaturedProductsAction.php) - Renders a list of featured products.
-- [RedirectAction.php](docs/example/src/ActionBlock/RedirectAction.php) - redirects to a given URL after executong a service
+- [RedirectAction.php](docs/example/src/ActionBlock/RedirectAction.php) - Executes logic and then performs a redirect.

-#### Service registration
+## ⚙️ Service Registration

-If your app uses Symfony defaults (`autowire: true`, `autoconfigure: true`), no extra config is required.
-The bundle auto-configures any service implementing `ServiceActionItemInterface` with the tag `perspeqtive.sulu_action_block.action`.
+If your application uses standard Symfony autoconfiguration, no additional setup is required.
+The bundle automatically tags any service implementing `ServiceActionItemInterface` with `perspeqtive.sulu_action_block.action`.

 ```yaml
 # config/services.yaml